Get our rare newsletters

-If you haven’t heard of Moldova, it is a small Eastern European country squeezed between Ukraine and Romania with population of 3.6 million inhabitants.
-The country has a long history of struggle to free itself from Russia’s occupation since early 19th century.
+If you haven’t heard of Moldova, it is a small Eastern European country squeezed between Ukraine and Romania, with a population of 3.6 million inhabitants.
+The country has a long history of struggles to free itself from Russia’s occupation since early 19th century.

-We at GoalEurope have done our own research, which revealed Moldova as by far the most attractive location for software development center, when compared to other Eastern European countries based on cost, not the least because of the government tax incentives for the profitable IT companies.
+We at GoalEurope have done our own research, which revealed Moldova as by far the most attractive location for a software development center, when compared to other Eastern European countries based on cost, not the least because of the government tax incentives for the profitable IT companies.
 However, the talent is scarce, which makes it really hard to leverage cost and tax advantages in Moldova.

-This calculation took into account tax benefits that Belarusian and Moldovan government provides to established firms.
-A newcomer will have total cost of employment rate of 46 percent over the net salary in Belarus, and 63 percent in Moldova, but this goes down to 9 percent and around 18 percent respectively after a preferential status is reached.
+This calculation took into account tax benefits that Belarusian and Moldovan governments provide to established firms.
+A newcomer will have the total cost of employment rate of 46% over the net salary in Belarus, and 63% in Moldova, but this goes down to 9% and around 18% respectively after a preferential status is reached.
 Should tax incentives disappear, the cost of creating fully owned software development center in Moldova will be almost the same as in Kiev, Ukraine, a country with a much larger IT labor pool.
-Ukraine, which up until the end of 2011 allowed companies to avoid paying payroll taxes altogether, has recently introduced an obligatory 5 percent payroll tax for so-called “contractors” (it may grow in the future).
+Ukraine, which up until the end of 2011 allowed companies to avoid paying payroll taxes altogether, has recently introduced an obligatory 5% payroll tax for so-called “contractors” (it may grow in the future).

-A serious problem of Moldovan IT industry is insufficient labor pool.
-Every year, Moldovan universities such as Technical University of Moldova and State University of Moldova prepare 2000 IT graduates, but the demand for programmers continues to grow.
-In 2011 IT salaries in Moldova have increased by 10 to 15 percent as a result.
+A serious problem of Moldovan IT industry is an insufficient labor pool.
+Every year, Moldovan universities such as the Technical University of Moldova and the State University of Moldova prepare 2,000 IT graduates, but the demand for programmers continues to grow.
+In 2011, IT salaries in Moldova have increased by 10 to 15 % as a result.